lolnate/vt-hunter/README.md

 ```

 Notice the "your_analysis_module" parts are the exact same as your_analysis_module.py.
 This convention is important to follow.

+lib/analysis/mwzoo.py contains a real example for an analysis module that submits each sample to a custom analysis engine.
+lib/analysis/downloader.py contains a simple example that downloads the malware file and moves it to a different working directory.

 ## Optional malware selection process
 * TODO: Configure "no review", aka direct download from email hits.
 Based on keywords from the rule name perhaps?